 - If you’re a New Zealand citizen, here is the list of visa requirements by country, including Oman.

 - There are so many places to visit in Oman.
-After exploring Muscat we visited Nizwa, then Jabel Shams to admire the Grand Canyon Oman, a traditional mountain town of Misfat al Abriyeen, plus Bedouins, Dhows, Sink Holes and Camel Riding.
+After exploring Muscat we took a side trip to Nizwa that included Jabel Shams to admire the Grand Canyon Oman, a traditional mountain town of Misfat al Abriyeen, plus Bedouins, Dhows, Sink Holes and Camel Riding.

 - We stayed at, and recommend for mid-range the Tulip Inn in Muscat.
 If you want to splurge, choose the Shangri-La Resort.
 Check for current prices here –> Booking.com